-Tag Archives: app templates
+Tag: app templates

 ArcGIS Online’s Make a Web Application gallery includes three templates that leverage the Twitter API to add geolocated tweets to your maps.
 Twitter recently announced updates to their API, and now requires authentication on all Twitter endpoints.
 For more information … Continue reading